oerdnj/dp2025/main.typ

 ==== Logarithmic Percentile Histograms

 Bert Hubert and Peter van Dijk @logperfhist have introduced the logarithmic percentile histograms into the DNS world.
-In @loghisto, the both axes are logarithmic.
-The x-axis show the _slowest_ percentile

 #figure(
   image("log-histo3-Mar-15-2023-07-57-33-7669-AM.png"),
-)<loghisto>
+  caption: [Example of Logarithmic Percentile Histogram], )<loghisto>

+In @loghisto, the both axes are logarithmic.
 The $x$-axis describe the slowest percentiles on a logarithmic scale.
 As an example, the $1%$ of the slowest queries can be found at $x=1$.
 The matching value on the $y$-axis gives as the average latence of the answers for those $1%$ slowest queries – around 8 milliseconds for KPN fiber in the PowerDNS office, and around 90 milliseconds for the Middle East installation.

 Similarly, the $0.01$ percentile of the queries are answered in around $1200$ milliseconds – and that's barely usable time as many DNS clients will already retry the query.